You Moved to NYC – Here’s How to Quickly Secure an Apartment

 Affordability

 Most of us set a budget when we are searching for an apartment.
 Living in New York City is expensive and renting an apartment usually takes up a significant portion of our income.
 So how do you gauge how much rent you can afford?
 Use our rent calculator to find out.
 Most landlords require your annual income to be 40 times your rent.
 Based on this 40x rule, the calculator will determine how much rent you can afford.
 All you have to do is to just provide your annual gross income and monthly debt (if you have any).
-For example, if your annual gross income is about $40,000, you should be able to afford to pay $735 for your rent, and youโll be left with about $1,660 for entertainment, clothing expenses or savings.
+For example, if your annual gross income is about $40,000, you should be able to afford to pay $735 for your rent, and youโ€™ll be left with about $1,660 for entertainment, clothing expenses or savings.

 Neighborhood

-There are 5 boroughs in New York City – Manhattan, Brooklyn, Queens, Bronx and Staten Island.
-Each of these boroughs come with distinctive neighborhoods that have different features.
-Ranging from the energetic and lively East Village in Manhattan, the edgy and industrial Bushwick neighborhood and to the peaceful and quiet Astoria neighborhood in Queens.
-The atmospheres channeled by these different neighborhoods can have a huge influence on you and you might find that you would prefer certain neighborhoods over others.
-Beyond that, figuring out what are the neighborhood amenities and whether it would be convenient to travel by public transportation also play a huge role in your apartment search.
+The atmospheres in these different areas influence your daily life, and you may prefer some neighborhoods over others.
+Beyond that, figuring out what the neighborhood amenities are and whether it would be convenient to travel by public transportation also play a huge role in your apartment search.
 We have narrowed down a few of the common considerations most renters take note of when it comes to selecting their neighborhoods

 Safety

 Safety typically precedes all other factors.
 Someย neighborhoods are known to have higher risks of crime rates than the rest.
-The NYC Crime Map provides you with information to find out if the neighborhood of the apartment that youโre eyeing on is affected by crime rates.
+The NYC Crime Map details the crime rate in various areas.
 You can also hop on to the NYPD website for crime statistics in New York City.
-It is important to figure out if the neighborhood is safe and if youโre comfortable with walking down the street, especially at night.
+It is important to figure out if the neighborhood is safe and if youโ€™re comfortable with walking down the street, especially at night.
 Sometimes the vibe in the neighborhood may be very different in the evening as compared to how it appears to be in the day.
 After attending an open house in the day, you might wish to return to the apartment spot at night to check it out again to fully determine if the place is really safe.
+This is a more time consuming process, especially when trying to secure an apartment quickly, but it’s worth the extra step.

 Transport Options

 Another point to consider is the convenience in getting to places via the subway.
-If the apartment youโre looking at is just a mere 5 minute to 10-minute stroll away, then you donโt really have to worry about having access to the subway.
+If the apartment youโ€™re looking at is just a mere five minute to ten-minute stroll away, then you donโ€™t really have to worry about having access to the subway.
 But do also take note that some subway stations only provide local subway lines, which means that you should anticipate longer traveling times as these trains stop at all stops as compared to express subway lines.
-The upcoming 2019 L train shutdown is also another consideration to take note of.
-Moving to a neighborhood near the L line might affect your transport options, and you might have to search for other transport means to get to places.
+Additionally, you can expect to pay more to live near an express stop, or a stop with multiple subway lines.

 Food

-Unless youโre a dedicated cook, it is unlikely that you would be cooking every single day.
+Unless youโ€™re a dedicated cook, it is unlikely that you would be cooking every single day.
 Sometimes, eating out might be a more convenient option.
 Look out for restaurants, bars or groceries shops in your neighborhood.
 Most neighborhoods have a wide variety of restaurants and cuisines to choose from, but there are some neighborhoods with slightly fewer options.
 For some of us who tend to be lazy to head out for food, food delivery options might do the trick too.
+Luckily, researching the food scene is an easy step when you’re trying to quickly secure an apartment.

 Fee vs No-fee